Construction Business Loans

 Short-Term Construction Loans for Contractors

 Short-term loans are a traditional financing option with no collateral for contractors.
-A lender provides a fixed lump sum with a specified interest rate that you pay back to the lender based on set repayment terms.
+A lender provides a fixed lump sum with a specified interest rate, which you repay to the lender over set repayment terms.

 The main advantages of short-term loans for your construction business are: